 In 2005 she began work in the development office of Ramapo for Children, an organization dedicated to supporting children with challenges.
 She remained at Ramapo until 2016, with a focus on individual, foundation, and corporate support, Board management, and donor communications.
 During this time she grew the fundraising revenue of the organization by 400%, and increased the number of supporting foundations five-fold, including securing several six-figure grants.

-In late 2016 Jennie left Ramapo out of a desire to bring her skill set to support a greater number of organizations.
-She started The Nonprofit Gardener to fill a need in the community for support of small nonprofits’ fundraising and strategic planning efforts.
-Her expertise includes grantwriting, prospect research, strategic fundraising plans, donor stewardship, crowdfunding and social media appeals, board development, and coaching for development staff.
-In addition, Jennie has experience with starting nonprofits and can guide interested parties in feasibility assessments and creation of 501c3 organizations.
+In late 2016 Jennie started The Nonprofit Gardener out of a desire to bring her skill set to support a greater number of organizations, and to fill a need for support of small nonprofits’ fundraising and strategic planning efforts.
+Her expertise includes grant writing, prospect research, strategic fundraising plans, donor database setup, fundraising appeals, board training, and coaching for development staff.

 Jennie is focused on service and community.
-A resident of Red Hook, NY for over 17 years, she has been a Girl Scout leader for 12 years, and has volunteered with Hudson River Sloop Clearwater, Red Hook Hardscrabble Committee, and Team Nora.
-Most recently, Jennie founded the Swantz Family Foundation, whose mission is to support programs that reconnect young people to the natural world.
+A resident of Red Hook, NY for 20 years, she was a Girl Scout leader for 12 years, and volunteers with Hudson River Sloop Clearwater, Opus 40, and Team Nora.
+She currently serves as the Board President of the Red Hook Community Center.
+In 2017, Jennie founded the Swantz Family Foundation, whose mission is to support programs that reconnect young people to the natural world.

 In her free time, Jennie enjoys spending time with her two daughters, hiking, knitting, and of course, gardening!